What is Neural Magic?

-We are actively working on ARM support and it’s slated for release late-2022.
+We are actively working on ARM support and it’s slated for general availability in 2023.
 We would like to hear your use cases and keep you in the loop!
 Contact us to continue the conversation.

-To what use cases is the Deep Sparse Platform best suited?
+To what use cases is the Neural Magic Platform best suited?

 We focus on the models and use cases related to computer vision and NLP due to cost sensitivity and both real time and throughput constraints.
 The belief now is GPUs are required for deployment.

 What types of models does Neural Magic support?

 Today, we offer support for CNN-based computer vision models, specifically classification and object detection model types.
 NLP models like BERT are also available.
 We are continuously adding models to our supported model list and SparseZoo.
 Additionally, we are investigating model architectures beyond computer vision.